nmacneil/BIOL-3295/Labs/Lab 5/Lab 5 Instructions.md

 ```
 After 19 years, which stages have increased in prevalence?
 Consult the graphs (be sure to figure out which lines correspond to which stages – you will need to consult the R code).
 Does it look like the population will persist?
 Increase the number of years that you predict the size of the population for.
 Were you correct that the population will go extinct?

-1. For this model, eventually the fraction of the population that is in each stage will be unchanging.
+9. For this model, eventually the fraction of the population that is in each stage will be unchanging.
 The relative abundance of each stage (providing that sufficient time has passed) is predicted by the right eigenvalue of the projection matrix, A. Type,
 ```
 > stable.stage(A)
 ```

 into the `R console`.
-Reset the number of years into the future that you predict the population abundance to 19 (i.e., the command from 8.) and re-run Lab5.R (using the Source button).
+Reset the number of years into the future that you predict the population abundance to 19 (i.e., the command from 8.) and re-run `Yellow_Columbine_Stage_Structure.R` (using the `Source` button).
 Now, we wish to test whether the predicted relative of abundance of each stage is achieved on the 19th year into the future.
 Type,
 ```
 > nt$stage.vectors[,19]/sum(nt$stage.vectors[,19])
 ```